How a Veterinary Social Worker Can Help Owners of Pets with Cancer

 - The link between domestic violence and animal abuse

 - Compassion fatigue and self-care for veterinary professionals

 Having a companion animal who has been diagnosed with cancer can bring about a wide range of emotions.

-Veterinary social workers can help you navigate cancer related treatment options, financial concerns, communicating with the veterinary care team and options for end of life care.
-They can help you cope with the emotional reactions you may experience as a results of your pet's illness, diagnosis, treatment and/or prognosis.
-VSW's have training in working with families and can provide counseling and education to help you talk with your children and other family members about what is happening with your pet.
+Veterinary social workers can help you navigate cancer-related treatment options, financial concerns, communicating with the veterinary care team, and options for end-of-life care.
+They can help you cope with the emotional reactions you may experience as a result of your pet's illness, diagnosis, treatment, and/or prognosis.
+VSWs have training in working with families and can provide counseling and education to help you talk with your children and other family members about what is happening with your pet.
 Finally, VSWs provide individual and group counseling and support after the death of a pet.

-Ask your veterinarian if they have a social worker on staff or available by consultation.
+Ask your veterinarian if they have a social worker on staff or available by consultation/referral.